FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 Finally, we can create the schedule, which is the main benefit of FlexMeasures (smart real-time control).

-We'll ask FlexMeasures for a schedule for our charging sensor (Id 2).
+We'll ask FlexMeasures for a schedule for our discharging sensor (Id 2).
 We also need to specify what to optimise against.
 Here we pass the Id of our market price sensor (3).
 To keep it short, we'll only ask for a 12-hour window starting at 7am.
 Finally, the scheduler should know what the state of charge of the battery is when the schedule starts (50%) and what its roundtrip efficiency is (90%).

 .. code-block:: console